GHOST-Aram/friendly-docs/venues/docs/[id]/put.md

 ### Authorization
 Only authenticated venue hosts can update venues.
 A venue host can only update a document they own.
 If a venue host tries to update a document owned (was created) by another venue host, a `Forbidden 403` response will be received.

 Visit the [authentication docs](../authentication/authentication.md) to acquire authentication token.
-Provide the token in the request `Authorization` header as `Bearer`.

 ### Request
-To update an venue via PUT method, provide the following venue details in the request:
+provide the all of following venue details in the request body:

 ```typescript